To blog or not to blog? And what’s the point of creating all this content?

 But yes, you should WANT one if you’re looking to generate consistent, quality leads.

-In this post we’ll cover 3 key reasons your home improvement or contractor site needs a blog, plus simple tips to publish content if you don’t have the time to write.
+In this post we’ll cover 3 key reasons your home improvement, trade or contractor site needs a blog, plus simple tips to publish content if you don’t have the time to write.

 All you need to do is publish content written around the same keywords that your potential customers are using to search on Google.
 Think about your own browsing habits as an example.
 Maybe you’ve searched for tools and ended up on a site comparing prices.
 Those sites used content – full of the same keywords you entered into Google – to find you.